pascallaliberte/sharpen.page/index.md

 ## Services I Offer:
 {: #services }

-I have these three service offerings to help you:
+I have these four service offerings to help you:

 <div markdown="1" class="home-service-offering-summary">